The Best Holiday Gifts for Teens? Teaching The Value Of Money

 When I was 15, the total cost of all my prized possessions didn’t cross $500.
 That’s including some really great vinyl albums, a better than average stereo system, and a not very good pre-owned electric guitar.

 As we head into the holiday season, this kind of mildly annoying nostalgia is a good place to start for parents who are trying to get their minds around the cost of the stuff on their kids’ wish lists.
 You could easily lay out more than $500 before you finish your first purchase.
+They’re dreaming of a pricey new iPhone for the holidays.
+You want to pay the mortgage.
+How to talk to teens about the cost of the gifts they want.

 Best Holiday Gifts for Teens